sauravsagar24/Cross-Border-Payments-Blockchain/README.md

 time.
 In this project, we'll try to address cross-border payments by developing a Ethereum based smart contract with various functionalities and adding a foreign exchange component that will deal with the exchange rates between different countries.

+- The code for the Smart Contract is written in Solidity.